 What makes humans different from animals?

-Something in the past made humans distinguish themselves significantly from all other animals on earth.
-Humans have cranes, drink coffee to go, and can communicate long distances with the touch of a few buttons.
-Why no other animal comes close to all of this?
+Something in the past made humans distinguish themselves significantly from all other animals on Earth.
+Humans have cranes, drink coffee, and communicate long distances with a few buttons.
+Why does no other animal come close to all of this?

 Brain development

-Human bodies have similar parts like cells, organs, bones, and blood compared with animals.
+Human bodies have parts similar to animals’, like cells, organs, bones, and blood.
 But bodies and their functions, metabolism, and mobility are less important.
-The brain and its outputs, perception, cognition, and behavior are the most important.
+The most important are the brain and its outputs, perception, cognition, and behavior.
 How do human behaviors contrast with animal behaviors?
-Every area, nameable area, a major division of the human brain can be identified in other species and develop through evolution.
+Every area, a nameable area, and a major division of the human brain can be identified in other species and develop through evolution.

 Whales can have brains that are twice as big or more.
 Dolphins have smaller numbers of nerve cells.
 The human brain has, in absolute terms, more nerve cells than any other brain.
-So total numbers of neurons are important.
+So, the total number of neurons is essential.
 The total numbers of neurons map onto the total number of connections.
-Therefore the total number of computing and elements.
+Therefore, the total number of computing and elements.

 Language system